kukharroma/constructionLevelAndroid/README.md

 # Construction level android

 ## Description
+Donwload here [play market] [construction-level].
-This app shows angles of inclination of the device to the ground.
+<p> This app shows angles of inclination of the device to the ground.
 <p> The app uses an accelerometer, so you should have it on your device.

 <img src="/app/src/main/assets/1.png">